TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 {% capture el_url %}{% link _posts/2023-08-07-spreadsheet-event-log.md %}{% endcapture %}
 [Last time]({% link _posts/2023-08-11-ensuring-eventual-consistency.md %}) we looked at general approaches to ensuring eventual consistency in the cloud.
 Now it's time to apply what we've learnt to the case of my [Event Sourced Cloud Spreadsheet]({% link _topics/spreadsheets.md %}).
 Previously, I went into some detail on how to [implement an Event Log using DynamoDB]({{ el_url }}).
 Long story short, there are some operations that involve multiple writes and some that need to trigger side effects.

-Now it's time to work out how to do it reliably.
+Let's work out how to do it reliably.
 Here's the architecture we'll put together over the course of this post.

 {% include candid-image.html src="/assets/images/spreadsheet-snapshots-2023/snapshot-creation-architecture.svg" alt="Snapshot Creation Architecture" %}